TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/WorkingWithPages/Index.rst

 Copy pages
 ==========

 #.
-Choose the page you want to copy, then drag it to the position on the
+Choose the page you want to copy, then drag it to its new position on the
-   page tree you want to copy it.
+   page tree.
 #.
 Release your mouse, then select :guilabel:`Copy` in the confirmation
    message.